KislakCenter/openn/doc/TechnicalReadMe_DRAFT.txt

+This file provides technical information about accessing digital images from the OPenn website, and about the conventions and standards used in creating the data.

-## Licenses and use
+# Licenses and use

-All images and metadata descriptions provided here are released under Creative Commons licenses.
 All images and metadata are released under licenses that Creative Commons has approved for Free Cultural Works, bearing:

 - the CC Public Domain mark
     - <https://creativecommons.org/about/pdm>